iCliniq Logo

 • Endocrine disturbances:

-• Hyperaldosteronism is a condition where the adrenal gland releases too much of the hormone aldosterone into the bloodstream causing low potassium and increased sodium concentration.
+• Hyperaldosteronism is a condition in which the adrenal gland releases too much of the hormone aldosterone into the bloodstream, causing low potassium and increased sodium concentration.

 • Presence of nephrotic syndrome, congestive cardiac failure, or patients on steroid therapy.